bndabbs/docket-plugin/README.md

 # Export the client cert to a PKCS12 bundle
 openssl pkcs12 -export -out kibana.p12 -inkey kibana.dabbs.lan.key -in kibana.dabbs.lan.crt -certfile stenographer.crt
 ```

+At this point you can open Kibana in your browser and navigate to `app/docket/config` to point Kibana to your Stenographer host(s).
+Make sure that the hostname/IP you use matches the values in the server certificate.